sungsik-kong/PhyNEST.jl/docs/src/manual/installation.md

 ```
 Either command installs the package.

-To check the installed version of PhyNEST, run the following command:
+To check the currently installed version of PhyNEST, run the following command:
 ```@julia install
 ] status PhyNEST
 ```